-- (1) Students planning to major in mathematics, the sciences, business, computer and information science or to pursue a Bachelor of Science degree must take the calculus readiness test for appropriate placement. - (2) Students who do not fall under category 1 and have an SAT math score of 450 or lower or an ACT math score of 18 or lower will be placed in Math 100. - (3) Students who do not fall under category 1 and who do not have Math SAT or ACT scores must take the math placement test for appropriate placement. - (4) Students who do not fall under categories 1, 2, or 3 may take a math class that is appropriate to their major, provided the prerequisites are satisfied.
+- 3. Students who do not fall under category 1 and who do not have Math SAT or ACT scores must take the Math placement test for appropriate placement. - 4.
+Students who do not fall under category 1, 2, or 3 may take a math class that is appropriate to their major provided the prerequisites are satisfied.